PraxisLabs/vagrant-pirate/Readme.md

 ------------

 All Vagrant VM configuration can be done from Yaml config files.
-Only config files in the 'vms-enabled' directory are interpreted.
-You can copy from, or symlink to, files in the 'vms-available' directory.
+Only config files in the 'enabled.d' directory are interpreted.
+You can copy from, or symlink to, files in the 'available.d' directory.
 This allows you to have a library of config files that could, for example, be updated by an external application.